 Adrenaline and other hormones spike when caffeine enters your body, which is where the jitteriness comes from.

 When you have coffee after coffee, the epinephrine in your blood increases.
 Epinephrine or adrenaline will raise your heart rate.
 It’s more than that, though.
-Your heart’s force of contractility raises as well, as does your blood pressure.
+Your heart’s force of contractility raises as well, also giving you high blood pressure.

 Did you have coffee hours ago, but you still find yourself unable to sleep?
 Your body often needs upwards of 10 hours to pass the caffeine completely through your system.